Types of Hearing Loss

 Tinnitus

 Often called “ringing in the ears,” tinnitus is the perception of a sound in a person’s ears or head that has no external source.
 Many people with tinnitus experience a ringing, humming, buzzing, or chirping sound.
 Others even perceive singing or music.
-Experts believe that neural hyperactivity—that is, overstimulation of the nerves—leads to this perception of sound.
+Professionals believe that neural hyperactivity—that is, overstimulation of the nerves—leads to this perception of sound.

 Often, tinnitus is the by-product of noise exposure, although it can be caused by other things as well.
 Tinnitus is almost always accompanied by hearing loss and is considered a symptom of hearing loss.